MHickey2/EssenChelle-Oils/README.md

 <br/>

-###  22. Login Page   <a name="loginpage"></a>
+###  25. Login Page   <a name="loginpage"></a>

 A registered User can log in to the website by inputting their username and password and they will have full access to all the logged in features within the site.
+If they are logged in and are a superuser they will have extra functionality enabled.

 <br>